mnyne/ChessGame/README.md

 Old Chess pieces by Lucas312 over at OpenGameArt.org, currently used design by Deja View at itch.io.
 Kudos!

-Comments courtesy of AI, code is hand-written.
+Documentation courtesy of AI, actual code is hand-written.